Still Got It

 "Still Got It" is a song by American rapper Tyga featuring Canadian rapper Drake.
-The song was released on October 4, 2011, as the second single from the rapper's debut studio album, Careless World: Rise of the Last King.
+The song was released on October 4, 2011, as the second single from the rapper's second studio album, Careless World: Rise of the Last King.
 The song was produced by Noah "40" Shebib and Supa Dups, appearing as a bonus track on the iTunes Store deluxe edition of the album and as a Hidden Track on the physical copies of this one.
 "Still Got It" marks the rapper's third consecutive release to impact the US Billboard Hot 100, debuting at number 89 for the chart week dated October 24, 2011; also peaking at number 70 on the US Hot R&B/Hip-Hop Songs.